Wronskia/Sentiment-Analysis-on-Twitter-data/README.md

 In the Final folder you can find :

-- `requirements.txt`: Contains the required packages to run our model (pip install requirement)
+- `requirements.txt`: Contains the required packages to run our model (`pip install -r requirement`)
 - `features.py`: Contains the details of the building of the feature matrix
 - `models.py`: Contains the details of the 10 models
 - `run.py`: Load the pickled neural network models + fits the obtained results with XGBoost + Creates the Kaggle csv submission